-- 1 Prior to proceeding to sea, the master shall ensure that the intended voyage has been planned using the appropriate nautical charts and nautical publications for the area concerned, taking into account the guidelines and recommendations developed by the Organization2. - 2 The voyage plan shall identify a route which : - .1 takes into account any relevant ships routeing systems;
+Prior to proceeding to sea, the master shall ensure that the intended voyage has been planned using the appropriate nautical charts and nautical publications for the area concerned, taking into account the guidelines and recommendations developed by the Organization3.

-2 Refer to Guidelines for voyagc planning (resolution A.893(21) as amended.
+3 Refer to Guidelines for voyage planning (resolution A.893(21) as amended.

-- .2 ensures sufficient sea room for the safe passage of the ship throughout the voyage; - .3 anticipates all known navigational hazards and adverse weather conditions; and - .4 takes into account the marine environmental protection measures that apply, and avoids, as far as possible, actions and activities which could cause damage to the environment.
+- 2 The voyage plan shall identify a route which: - .1 takes into account any relevant ships routeing systems; - .2 ensures sufficient sea room for the safe passage of the ship throughout the voyage; - .3 anticipates all known navigational hazards and adverse weather conditions; and - .4 takes into account the marine environmental protection measures that apply, and avoids, as far as possible, actions and activities which could cause damage to the environment.